How to organise a trip to discover southern Italy

 For airports with a stopover, the travel time shown in this table is always for the fastest flight.
 So if you want to leave from one of these airports, make sure you get there early to avoid the long layovers that can sometimes last for hours.

-In addition, for some of the flights with a stopover, the connection is made at Roissy CDG airport, so it is potentially more interesting to go directly to Paris to catch your flight from there.
+In addition, for some of the flights with a stopover, the connection is made at Roissy CDG airport, so it is potentially more attractive to go directly to Paris to catch your flight from there.

 Flights to Rome from France